slateci/slateci.github.io/_docs/concepts/individual-roles/application-administrator.md

 to different implementation and technology in future versions of SLATE.

 Examples:
-* The person who deploys and operates frontier-squid for ATLAS on all Tier-2s
+* A person who deploys and operates a software caching service across multiple sites
-* For the XCache network across US ATLAS Tier2 centers: Ilija Vukotic
 * Science gateway operator

 Requirements: